Chapter 3:

 “Of course I did.”
 She crosses her arms proudly but still keeps the haughty frown.
 “It’s easy stuff.”

 Aurdon doesn’t care that he’s healed.
-There’s no thanks to be given, he’d rather have an excuse to stay down, but Kea isn’t letting that happen.
+There’s no thanks he’s want to give.
+He wants any excuse to stay down and out of sight, but Kea isn’t letting that happen.

 While he whimpers on the ground, Kea pinches his exposed ear and pulls.
 “Ow!
 Ow!
 Hey!
 What are you doing?”